javiersivack/javiersivack/README.md

 - 👋 Hi, I’m @javiersivack
-- 👀 I’m interested in improving my develiping experience same time I help other
+- 👀 I’m interested in improving my developing experience same time I help other
 - 🌱 I’m currently learning git ;)
 - 💞️ I’m looking to collaborate on any thing
-- 📫 How to reach me javiersivack@gmail.com

 <!---
 javiersivack/javiersivack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.